algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 ## SB Event Flow configuration overview

-The process of configuring Event Flows with an SB message broker involves several steps, some of which are to be completed in the Azure Portal and some of which are to be completed in the Algorithmia browser user interface (UI).
+The process of configuring Event Flows with an SB message broker involves several steps, some of which are to be completed within the Azure Portal and some of which are to be completed within the Algorithmia browser user interface (UI).
 At a high level, the configuration steps are:

 1. Gather required information from Algorithmia and define required parameters.
 2. In the Azure Portal, create a group of resources (including an SB queue) using an  Azure Resource Manager (ARM) template or manually as the situation dictates.